A Variational Approach to Bayesian Phylogenetic Inference: Subsplit Bayesian Networks

 The hierarchical structure of a rooted tree topology induces a splitting process from the root node to the tip nodes, where each internal node has a subsplit that represents its local splitting pattern.
 Following this splitting process, all the topological information of the tree can be naturally converted into a sequence of subsplits.
 As the tree topology can be easily recovered from these local splitting patterns afterward, we call them the \emph{subsplit decomposition} of the tree.
 For example, in Figure~\ref{fig:sbn}, the top tree has a subsplit decomposition $\{(\{A,B,C\},\{D\}), (\{A\},\{B,C\}), (\{B\},\{C\})\}$ and the bottom tree has a subsplit decomposition $\{(\{A,B\}, \{C,D\}), (\{A\},\{B\}), (\{C\},\{D\})\}$.
-Unlike the full tree topologies that require a combinatorially exploding representation space, subsplit decompositions allow us to represent topological information in a more compact manner since subsplits (and other local splitting patterns) can be shared across different tree topologies.
-Moreover, with appropriate conditional independence assumptions, the subsplit representations of tree topologies inspire a Bayesian network formulation for flexible distributions over the tree topology space.
+Unlike the full tree topologies that require a combinatorially exploding representation space, subsplit decompositions allow us to represent topological information in a more compact manner since subsplits (and other local splitting patterns) can be shared across different tree topologies, as shown in the following example.